MennaMabrouk/Clinic-Management-System/README.md

 # Clinic-Management-System
-I developed a clinic management system using C language, During this project, I utilized Notepad++ and the GCC Compiler for compiling.
+I developed a clinic management system using C language by Linked-list (dynamic memory allocation), During this project, I utilized Notepad++ and the GCC Compiler for compiling.
 To ensure the project's robustness
 Upon launching the system, users are prompted to select between two modes: admin mode and user mode.

 In admin mode: